c4tom/DreamDevBox/docs/examples/setup-reverse-proxy-nodejs.rst

 4. Create *virtual* docroot directory
 -------------------------------------

-Every project for the Devilbox requires a ``htdocs`` directory present inside the project dir.
+Every project for the DreamDevBox requires a ``htdocs`` directory present inside the project dir.
 For a reverse proxy this is not of any use, but rather only for the Intranet vhost page to stop complaining about the missing ``htdocs`` directory.
 So that's why this is only a *virtual* directory which will not hold any data.